-This animal is defiantly the rarest on the list and the least likely to be encountered as a pet, but they are sometimes kept by adventurous exotic pet owners.
+This animal is definitely the rarest on the list and the least likely to be encountered as a pet, but they are sometimes kept by adventurous exotic pet owners.
 Rock hyraxes are not cheap animals and for good reason.
-Rock hyraxes are the closet living relative to the elephant, and similarly to those pachyderms, they have an extremely long gestation period.
+Rock hyraxes are the closest living relative to the elephant, and similarly to those pachyderms, they have an extremely long gestation period.

 Like opossums, sugar gliders are marsupials, despite the fact that they look like flying squirrels.
 This is just another shining example of convergent evolution at work.
 Like flying squirrels, they should have a spacious cage so they can maneuver and leap from branch to branch.

-This is a higly uncommon species to see as a pet, and most of them exist in animal educator circles as ‘animal ambassadors’, but they are pets one way or the other.
-Bettongs have one critical attribute that will keep them in relative obscurity; they are critically endangered in the wild and due to the Endangered Species Act, they cannot be sold or brought over state lines.
+This is a highly uncommon species to see as a pet, and most of them exist in animal educator circles as "animal ambassadors," but they are pets one way or the other.
+Bettongs have one critical attribute that will keep them in relative obscurity; they are critically endangered in the wild, and due to the Endangered Species Act, they cannot be sold or brought over state lines.
 If you want to own a bettong as a pet, you will need to purchase it in the state that you live in.
 While bettongs are shaped like wallabies (or springhares) and hop bipedally for movement, they resemble rats and other rodents.